Block gas limit, numbers and time

 Example

-The following example shows timings on a chain that settles to Ethereum (like Arbitrum One), although it also corresponds to L3 chains that settle to an Arbitrum chain.
+The following example illustrates timings on a chain that settles to Ethereum (similar to Arbitrum One), although it also applies to L3 chains that settle to an Arbitrum chain.

 Wall clock time | 12:00 am | 12:00:15 am | 12:00:30 am | 12:00:45 am | 12:01 am | 12:01:15 am |